Delenn517/Dreamgrove-Musings/readme.md

 Runes are not set in stone for feral.
 There are too many variables.
 To understand which runes you should play, you ought to "simulate" (sim) your character.

 Generally speaking, single target !Convoke! builds do not want to play [Howling Rune](https://www.wowhead.com/item=194819/howling-rune), but this is not always true.
-When you sim, make sure you select Rune (stat) (Main Hand), or it may not sim properly. (ie: Buzzing (Crit) (Main Hand).
-Crit is the default setting.)
+When you sim, make sure you select Rune (stat) (Main Hand), or it may not sim properly.
+* Ex of proper formatting for simming: Buzzing (Crit) (Main Hand).
+Crit is the default setting.

 # Gearing: